-Away are housed on one side of the Arthur Wait Stand, towards the Whitehorse Lane End, where just over 2,000 away supporters can be seated.
+Away fans are housed on one side of the Arthur Wait Stand, towards the Whitehorse Lane End where around 2,000 away supporters can be accommodated.
+This figure can be increased for cup matches.

 Views from the front of this stand are generally fine, but as you go further back, you will see some supporting pillars to contend with.
 Views of the pitch are very poor from the very back of the stand.